wp-plugins/responsive-mortgage-calculator/readme.txt

 __Redesign It__

 The widget is built with plenty of classes to hook into for styling, so it’s easy to override the included stylesheet.

+__Known Issues__

+The widget and short code rely on the same jQuery script at the moment.
+The short code seems to take precedence over the widget, meaning the widget won’t function on the same page as the shortcode.

 = DISCLAIMER =